kotaenokida/GPSSample-iOS/README.md

 # GPSSample

 A sample project demoing GPS placement capability.

-In order for this sample project to work, you will need to download the KudanAR framework from the Kudan website.
-Then simply drop the framework into the root project directory and run the Xcode project.
+## Instructions

+- Download the Kudan AR iOS SDK here: [https://www.xlsoft.com/en/products/kudan/download.html](https://www.xlsoft.com/en/products/kudan/download.html?utm_source=external&utm_medium=github&utm_campaign=xlsoft_Public-Samples-iOS)
+- Drop the `KudanAR.framework` into your project
+- Disable Bitcode, go to the Build Settings tab of your workspace, scroll down to Build Options, and set Enable Bitcode to No.
+- Run the XCode project

-If you have any feedback about our SDK or provided sample source code, please get in touch with us at [our support site](https://www.kudan.eu/support/).
+If you have any feedback about our SDK or provided sample source code, please get in touch with us at [our support site](https://www.xlsoft.com/doc/kudan/getting-started/?utm_source=external&utm_medium=github&utm_campaign=xlsoft_Public-Samples-iOS).

-Thanks!